filakhtov/qemu-launcher/README.md

 check if the cpuset cgroup tree is mounted under the specified mount point, mounting it if it is not, creates a separate cpu sets (subdirectories) for each logical core to which threads will be pinned, writes a logical core id into the `cpuset.cpus` parameter and finally moves the thread over to that same cpu set.

+If the `priority` and the `scheduler` options of the `launcher` configuration section are provided, then the application will execute the `chrt` command (see `man chrt(1)`) for each vCPU thread ID, obtained via the QMP protocol as described above, passing it the preferred scheduler and the priority parameters.

 The application then sits calmly, waiting for the child qemu process to finish and unwinds the changes done to the cpu sets.